 MANO INDIANS.
 The Mano ("hand") Indians are known from a single Spanish document of 1683.
 Since no native name is given, the Mano cannot be related to other known groups.
 Their area is not clearly identified but seems to have been somewhere in west central Texas.

-	The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "MANO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmm11.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "MANO INDIANS," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/bmm11.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.